 First time applicants seeking admission to Southern Union State Community College must provide an official high school transcript.
-The transcript must be from an accredited secondary high school, or official documentation must be provided that the high school diploma is equivalent to The Alabama High School Diploma.
-Students who have graduated from a high school that cannot provide one or both of the above must take the GED exam.
+The transcript must be an official transcript of copy of their GED.

-Note: Official Transcript(s) must be mailed to Admission, P.O.
+Note: Official Transcript(s) must be mailed to Admissions, P.O.
 Box 1000, Wadley, AL 36276.
 Southern Union will not accept hand-delivered transcript(s).